I'm a new resident, what's my recycling collection day? Recycling Information

 How should I dispose of grass clippings?

-Beginning in 2000, grass clippings will be disposed with regular garbage.
+Since 2000, grass clippings have been disposed with regular garbage.
 But why should you throw away free fertilizer?
 See the Grasscycling page.

 I have Styrofoam.
 Can it be recycled?

 Currently, the Township cannot recycle Styrofoam.
 During the winter holidays BASF has collected block Styrofoam at their facility.
 Call Kathy Balonia at 521-6240 for more information.
 Mailboxes USA accepts plastic peanuts (Styrofoam) at their store in South Brunswick Square Mall.
 Call 329-3600 for more information.

 I have some hazardous waste to dispose of.
 How do I do this?